 Inside this article:

 It’s time to redefine self-care as what it truly is: a fundamental aspect of a healthy, balanced life.
 Are you ready to prioritize yourself?
-Let’s embark on this journey to transform self-care from a guilty pleasure to an empowering daily practice.
+Let’s embark on this journey to transform self-care from a guilty pleasure to an empowering daily practice that creates space for your wellbeing in meaningful ways.

 The benefits of self-care are more than just anecdotal; they’re backed by science.
 Let’s explore how self-care impacts our bodies and minds.